Why You Should Never Extrapolate Intumescent Fireproofing Coating Thicknesses with Structural Steel

 With fireproofing being all about life safety and liability, any variance from established, tested standards is too risky and therefore not acceptable.
 This article will explain why that’s true and how to avoid extrapolating intumescent fire-resistive coating thicknesses.

-Setting the Standard with UL Solutions
+Setting the Standard for Intumescent Fireproofing Thickness with UL Solutions

 UL Solutions (previously known as Underwriters Laboratories or UL) is an obvious standard bearer for fireproofing coating specifications.
 It is one of the most internationally recognized approval bodies for fire-resistance performance.
 That’s why fireproofing specifications, particularly in North America, follow ANSI/UL 263 (ASTM E119) guidelines.